The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

 What is the most challenging aspect of practicing in this area?

-Christina: Leading companies, innovative startups, and major research universities consistently turn to us to protect and enforce their intellectual property rights.
-We take a team-based approach, including recognized leaders in the trademark area, combined with a mix of paralegals and seasoned administrative professionals to maximize efficiencies.
-We maintain a comprehensive in-house educational program, which includes periodic lunches and email threads.
+Heather: Leading biotech companies, innovative startups, and prominent research institutions consistently turn to us to protect and enforce their intellectual property rights.
+We take a team-based approach, including recognized leaders in the biotechnology area, combined with a mix of paralegals and seasoned administrative professionals to maximize efficiencies.
+We maintain a comprehensive internal educational program, which includes periodic lunches, seminars, and email threads.
 We also share a common hallway, which ensures our entire staff is conversant in relevant case law and emerging issues in the U.S. and abroad.

 What are some typical tasks that a junior lawyer would perform in this practice area?